quorten/quorten-blog1/_posts/2018-05-25-cat-software-ui.md

 * UART serial communications
 * Command-line based user interface
+* Login managers
+    * An unchanging implement now on modern desktop computing.
+      Optional for single user systems, but even for kiosks, a "login screen" is used to display messages such as terms of service before the user may use the system.
+Also, to make sure the next guest user has a clean slate to start from, and confidential information doesn't leak from the previous user.
 * Terminal user interface, i.e. two-dimensional smart video display terminal
 * Pseudo-terminals and terminal multiplexing, i.e. Emacs, GNU Screen,